Bot Flies Identification Guide

 Prevention

-Since bot flies are not drawn to homes or food sources, prevention focuses on reducing contact with larvae:
+Bot flies are not drawn to homes or food.
+Prevention is about cutting contact with larvae:

 • Supervise pets outdoors, especially near woodlands, fields, and areas with rodent burrows during summer months.